dgreen/dgreen.github.io/_posts/tumblr/2009-08-23-contrasting-apple-and-microsofts-product-strategy-a-tale-of-two-spills.md

 ---
 related: true
 title: !
 'Contrasting Apple and Microsoft’s Product Strategy: A Tale of Two Spills'
 categories:
+  - computing
+  - develop
+tags:
+  - "#design"
 ---
 [Contrasting Apple and Microsoft’s Product Strategy: A Tale of Two Spills][1]

 > From | Pathfinder Software Development | Blogs .

 I have given this story in other forms: